linea-it/dri/Instalation.md

 ```

 ## Setup Backend
-With the .env file properly filled and the configuration file local_vars.py configured. it's time to raise the backend.
+With the configuration file local_vars.py configured. it's time to raise the backend.

 The first time the backend is executed, administrative tables and basic catalog tables will be created.
 Django takes care of this part, there is no need to do anything, the commands are in the entrypoint.sh that is executed every time the backend container is turned on.